International Business Times: Content

 In the Columbia Journalism Review, contributing editor Trudy Lieberman credited IBT's David Sirota's investigative reporting for helping to drive a call for reform in Connecticut health insurance regulation.

 In October 2017, as media and public frenzy grew around Harvey Weinstein allegations, which in-turn led to national and global movements for the protection of women with #MeToo being the most recognized of them, IBT dropped a bombshell exclusive piece linking Weinstein with the New York District Attorney, Cy Vance.
 The story was the first to financially connect Vance with Weinstein and elevated subsequent scrutiny around the DA's prosecution record.

+Controversies

+Newsweek

+On August 4, 2013, IBT Media announced its acquisition of Newsweek and the domain newsweek.com from IAC/InterActiveCorp.
+In the years following the purchase, Newsweek underwent several organizational and leadership changes.
+In 2018, Newsweek was spun off as an independent company jointly owned by Jonathan Davis and Dev Pragad.
+A legal dispute initiated by IBT Media in 2022 regarding the terms of the separation was later dismissed, with the decision upheld on appeal in 2023.
+By 2024, the matter was considered closed due to the statute of limitations.

+Olivet University

+In its early years, reports in The Guardian and other media outlets described links between IBT Media and Olivet University, an evangelical institution founded by David Jang.
+According to those reports, some Olivet students were said to have assisted IBT Media with translation and editorial work.
+IBT representatives have stated that the company operates independently and that its association with Olivet is limited to educational and professional collaborations.
+Both of IBT’s co-founders, Etienne Uzac and Johnathan Davis, have acknowledged past academic and professional involvement with Olivet University.
+Davis has said that while he identifies with Christian values, he maintains a clear distinction between his personal faith and his professional work.

 Labor relations

-Early in its history, IBT Media allegedly employed immigrant students of Olivet University who were not authorized to work in the United States to translate English content into Chinese and other languages, paying them less than minimum wage to do so.
 In 2016, employees complained publicly about missed payroll, meager or nonexistent severance packages, and one-sided nondisclosure agreements.

 Relationship to "The Community"

-The nature of the connection between IBT and The Community, a Christian sect led by David Jang, is disputed; IBT states that many reports about its connections to The Community are false or exaggerated.